bcharlier/HMMA238/Projects/Project_guidelines.md

 ## Grading

 The final project represents 70% of the final grade for the course.
-The due date is **April 20 (23h59)**.
+The due date is **May 17th**, 23h59.
 The `github` repository should be completed before this date (nothing pushed later will be taken into account).

 The project's grade (out of 20 points) will be decomposed as follows: